Tips and Tricks on How to Survive a Bachelor Seminar

 - All figures and tables need a title, a header, labels on the axes, and a description in the text.

 - The main presentation should have spellchecked slides (powerpoint or tex).
-I would also do that for the discussion.
+Also do that for the discussion.
 Name the files in a smart way: “Jackwerth Topic Bonds.pptx” or “Jackwerth Discussion of Meier.pdf” - then you find them quickly on the desktop.
 Be careful to time the presentations so that you do not overrun (I will signal with little time cards when you have 5 minutes to go, 1 minute, 0 minutes.
 Please do not ignore me when I am waving those cards).
-Use at least two minutes per slide, better would even be say 4 minutes for each slide.
+Use at least two minutes per slide, better would even be say four minutes per slide.
 Prepare slides which you can skip if you run out of time.
 No outlines, please: they take time and normally, they are not needed.
 The grading of the main paper is 12.5% for the formalities (language, formatting, references, layout, readability, structure, logical flow), 25% for the content, and 12.5% for the presentation.

 - Discussion should be polite but to the point.
 Do not summarize the paper at lengths.
 You can have a short summary of just the one/two highlights.
 Then launch into your assessment.
-I would put small details (typos, formatting issues, small mistakes) at the end onto a slide and just tell the audience that you will communicate that with the author.
+I would put small details (typos, formatting issues, small mistakes) at the end onto a slide and just tell the audience that you will communicate those issues with the author.
 Do not present that stuff.
 Just send the discussion to the author afterwards.
 The grading of the discussion is 12.5% for the 2-3 page write-up of the discussion (content and formalities) and 12.5% for the presentation.

 - Please participate in the discussion.
 I give 25% of the grade based on that.
 Here, participation is more important than getting it completely right: even a stupid question is fine - most likely the rest of the room is also wondering!